prei007/litnet/README.md

 #### Information in the file predicates.csv

-Each predicate that the app is supposed to use needs to have a row in the spreadsheet.
+Each predicate needs to have a row in the spreadsheet.
 The attributes (columns) for each predicate are:

 -   label: the predicate name, including the prefix.
 For instance, `foaf:name`, `cito:cites`.
 -   aspect: The aspect bundles predicates into logical groups.
 For instance, `Author`, `Citation`.